SamVanheer/Quake/README.md

 It is not possible to play games as-is because the precompiled QuakeC code uses 32 bit structure layouts and offsets, but it is possible to launch the game and interact with the main menu.

+## Improved networking driver code on Windows.

+The Winsock2 API is now used directly and the IPX driver has been removed (no longer supported by Windows).

 ## More work to be done.

 # Original readme.txt contents